 ‘What should I do instead of hitting/spanking my children?’

 ‘How will my child learn to listen to me?‘.
 He will.
 Because he loves you and wants to cooperate with you.
-Because he feels safe with you, seen and connected, so his thinking brain works well and he is able to learn whatever you have to teach him.
+When he feels safe with you, seen and connected, his ‘thinking’ brain works well and he is able to learn whatever you have to teach him.

-This is a hard question (I’ll try to answer it more fully in future posts, here are just a few ideas), especially if you were hit by your caregivers while growing up.
+This is a hard question (I’ll try to answer it more fully in future posts, here are just a few ideas), especially if you were hit by your caregivers while growing up, a situation in which painful feelings are triggered.
 Yet all hope is not lost, far from it!
 You still can rewrite your story, rewire your brain, heal your triggers, learn new ways.

 Keep in mind that the impulse to hit doesn’t make you a bad parent, it doesn’t reflect your parenting but the hard times you’ve been through.

-If you can find someone to listen to you while you remember and talk about what it felt as a child to be hit by your parent, that will, in time, heal the hurt and you will start to interact with your child from a better place.
+If you can find someone to listen to you while you remember and talk about what it felt like to be a child and be hit by your parent.
+That will, in time, heal the hurt and you will start to interact with your child from a better place.

 If you can’t find such a person, you can use a movie which in some way reminds you of your hurt and allow yourself to cry and then imagine you an adult going back in time, next to the little you, and take that child’s side, shout ‘I won’t let you him this kid!
 He’s a good child and he doesn’t deserve to be hit!’.
 And then cry some more.